noderockets/noderocket-rocket/README.md

 You need an SD card that's at least 4GB.
 Install the image to your SD card using [the Raspbian installation instructions.](http://www.raspberrypi.org/documentation/installation/installing-images/README.md)

+This image is configured to run the rocket and the camera software automatically on bootup.

 Making Your Own
 ---------------